What is social justice and does it have anything to do with you?

 Restorative justice – a state of “shalom” or peace because all wrong is righted, hurt forgiven, beauty and order abound and the world and all relationships are as they should be (based off of a deeper inner longing society seems to feel.

-Social justice based off of a set of absolute truths found in the Bible (however, there are wide interpretations of these)
+Biblical justice is essentially social justice based off of a set of absolute truths found in the Bible.
+However, there are wide interpretations of these. *Ready to learn more?
+Scroll down a little for the free study on this topic!*

 As you can see, social justice is a moral construct.
-In laymen’s terms *WOOOWHOO FOR THE EVERYDAY PEOPLE!* this means everyone has got an opinion, but they don’t all smell good.
-It’s all relative.
+In laymen’s terms, what does that look like?
+It means that everyone has got an opinion, but they don’t all smell good.
+It can be relative to who you are talking to.

 PEOPLE: Here at Average Advocate, we prioritize humans and the social issues they face.
 In that, we believe that people matter and are equal in value (even when we don’t agree with them).

-GLOBAL: Also, Average Advocate was originally founded back in 2010 to focus on global social justice issues.
-Over the years this has changed, especially with the addition of Safe Tribe, but there will always be a strong leaning towards helping the Western World bridge the gap to the Global South, or rich world to the poor world (or however you want to call it).
+GLOBAL: Average Advocate was originally founded back in 2010 to focus on helping ordinary people do something about global social justice issues.
+Over the years this has changed, especially with the addition of Safe Tribe and refocusing on supporting ourselves, as advocates, to get closer to being fully alive while making a difference.
+However, there will always be a strong leaning towards helping the Western World bridge the gap to the Global South, or rich world to the poor world (whatever you want to call it).

 HOME, COMMUNITY, WORLD: As we make a difference in our home and community, we always want to remember we live in a global context.
 However, becoming someone who can make a sustainable difference globally (helping without hurting) usually starts in the home, and often next in the community.
 We don’t want to end there though–let’s allow ourselves to then be challenged to go into the world.

-WORLDVIEW: Also, as most things go, Average Advocate tends to take on the worldview of it’s founder, Elisa, who is a deep believer in the idea of restorative justice and Biblical justice (which isn’t really that relative).
+WORLDVIEW: Also, as most things go, Average Advocate tends to take on the worldview of it’s founder (myself, Elisa!) who is a deep believer in the idea of restorative justice and Biblical justice (which isn’t really that relative at all).
 As such, some topics might not be approached from the same angle as popular culture at any given time.
-In addition, sometimes Elisa specifically addresses people who share her worldview.
-However, Elisa is always about welcoming people of every worldview and creating a safe space for respectful discussion.
+In addition, sometimes I specifically address those of faith, who share my worldview.
+However, Average Advocate isn’t about Christians, it is about everyday people who wan to make a difference.
+I will always do my best to be welcoming people of every worldview and do my best to create a safe space for respectful discussion.

 What Social Justice Issues Do We Talk About?